The Basics of Pulmonary Rehabilitation

 There are many factors to consider when selecting a pulmonary rehabilitation program.
 If you haven’t already, be sure to consult with your healthcare provider to determine if pulmonary rehab is a good fit for you.

 More information about pulmonary rehabilitation, including a directory of programs in the US that is updated regularly, is available at Livebetter.org.
-This new website has been developed by the American Thoracic Society, in partnership with the Gawlicki Family Foundation.
+This new website has been developed by the American Thoracic Society, a medical professional organization of 16,000 members who work to prevent, detect, treat and cure respiratory, sleep and critical care related illnesses through research, clinical care and advocacy, in partnership with the Gawlicki Family Foundation, committed to transformative change in three focus areas: education, pulmonary health, and municipal and economic development.
 The Livebetter website provides lung disease patients and their caregivers comprehensive information about pulmonary rehabilitation, including guidance on how to select a program.
 It also highlights stories of patients who have attended pulmonary rehab.

 To find a pulmonary rehabilitation program in your area, visit Livebetter.org/directory.